a-gram/audioneex/README.md

 - Install Boost.
 The library requires the header-only part, but the examples will need some compiled modules (thread, filesystem, regex and their dependencies).
-- Get the [FFTSS library](http://www.ssisc.org/fftss/), compile it in static mode and install it somewhere in your system (remember to compile with the `-fPIC` flag on Linux otherwise linking errors will occur).
+- Get the [FFTSS](http://www.ssisc.org/fftss/) library, compile it in static mode and install it somewhere in your system (remember to compile with the `-fPIC` flag on Linux otherwise linking errors will occur).
-- Get the Tokyo Cabinet library (for Windows there is a port from the EJDB project).
+- Get the [Tokyo Cabinet](https://fallabs.com/tokyocabinet/) library (for Windows there is a port from the EJDB project [here](https://github.com/Softmotions/ejdb/tree/ejdb_1.x) ).
 Alternatively, you can use the Couchbase database (requires the libcouchbase driver).
-- Get the TagLib library for ID3 tag support (used by the examples to extract metadata from audio files).
+- Get the [TagLib](https://taglib.org/) library for ID3 tag support (used by the examples to extract metadata from audio files).
-- Get the FFmpeg executable and install it in a location visible from PATH (used by the examples to decode and read audio).
+- Get the [FFmpeg](https://ffmpeg.org/) executable and install it in a location visible from `PATH` (used by the examples to decode and read audio).

 **Step 2.
 Set include and library paths**